This post may contain affiliate links. Please read our disclosure policy.

 Colored Sugar Ingredients:

-- Granulated Sugar: Provides the sparkle and crunch for decorating.
+- Granulated Sugar: Adds sparkle and crunch.

 Recipe Variations